 (v) Time of use specifications for the CRR(s); and

 (vi) Whether the CRR is a CRR Option or a CRR Obligation.

+(c) Information on adjustments to Notional CRR Values based on collection of Constraint-specific congestion revenue pursuant to Section 11.2.4.

 * * *

 11.2.4 CRR Settlements

-CRR Holders will be paid or charged for Congestion costs depending on the type of CRRs held by the CRR Holder, the direction of Congestion as measured through the IFM, and the LMP as calculated in the IFMCRRs will be funded through the revenues associated with the IFM Congestion Charge, CRR Charges, and the CRR Balancing Account.
-The CRR Payments and CRR Charges will be settled first on a daily basis for each Settlement Period of the DAM.
-A daily true up will then be conducted in the clearing of the CRR Balancing Account pursuant to Section 11.2.4.4.1.11.2.4.1 Calculation of the IFM Congestion Charge
+The CAISO will pay or charge CRR Holders for Congestion costs depending on the: (1) type of CRRs held by the CRR Holder; (2) direction of Congestion as measured through the IFM; (3) MCC as calculated in the IFM; and (4) IFM congestion revenue the CAISO collects on binding Transmission Constraints over which a CRR is modeled as having a PTDF.
+The CAISO funds payments to CRR Holders resulting from positive Daily CRR Settlement Values through the revenues associated with the IFM Congestion Charge and charges associated with negative Daily CRR Settlement Values.
+The CAISO will settle payments and charges associated with Daily CRR Settlement Values on a daily basis, and will settle potential Monthly Constraint-Specific CRR Make-Whole Payments on a monthly basis.

+11.2.4.1 Calculation of the IFM Congestion Charge

 For each Settlement Period of the IFM, the CAISO will calculate the IFM Congestion Charge as the IFM MCC amount for all scheduled Demand and Virtual Supply Awards, minus the IFM MCC amount for all scheduled Supply and Virtual Supply Awards.
 The IFM MCC amount for all scheduled Demand and Virtual Demand Awards is the sum of the products of the IFM MCC and the total of the MWh of Demand scheduled in the Day-Ahead Schedule and Virtual Supply Awards at all the applicable PNodes and Aggregated Pricing Nodes for the Settlement Period.
 The IFM MCC amount for all scheduled Supply and Virtual Supply Awards is the sum of the products of the IFM MCC and the total of the MWh of Supply scheduled in the Day-Ahead Schedule and the Virtual Supply Awards at all the applicable PNodes for the Settlement Period.